Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 \section{Data Reduction and Calibrations}

 All data from the Legacy Surveys are first processed at NOAO/Tucson through the NOAO Community Pipelines (``CPs'').
 Each instrument and telescope combination has its own CP that takes raw data as an input and provides detrended and calibrated data products.
 The NOAO Pipeline Scientist and architect is co-author F. Valdes, who is responsible for the development and continued operation of the CPs.
-The CPs include algorithms and code (from a variety of sources) which are modified and packaged for the needs of the NOAO environment and characteristics of the different instruments.
+The CPs include algorithms and code (from a variety of sources, the key ones being code developed by DES Data Management, the TERAPIX suite, and IRAF; \citet{desCP,sextractor,psfex,terapix,iraf}) which are modified and packaged for the needs of the NOAO environment and characteristics of the different instruments.
 A common feature of all the CPs is the orchestration framework (The NOAO High Performance Pipeline System: \cite{NHPPS}) that allows parallelized processing across the NOAO computing resources to handle the large volumes of data produced by NOAO observing programs.

 The CPs provide instrumentally calibrated data products for observers, programs, and archival researchers.
 Instrumental calibrations include: typical CCD corrections (e.g., bias subtraction and flat fielding); astrometric calibration (e.g., mapping the distortions and providing a world coordinate system, or WCS); photometric characterization (e.g., magnitude zero point calibration); and artifact identification, masking and/or removal (e.g., removal of cross-talk and pupil ghosts, and identification and masking of cosmic rays).
 Data products delivered to the NOAO Science Archive include flux calibrated images (i.e., individual images with and without distortion corrections applied, and image stacks), bad data masks, and weight maps.